David Johannes Clark, Ph.D.

 Biography

 Dr. David Clark has worked in the chromatin field since graduate school.
-He completed a PhD with Professor Jean Thomas in Cambridge to address the mechanism of chromatin folding by the linker histone, H1.
-As a postdoctoral fellow in Dr. Gary Felsenfeld's laboratory at the NIH, Dr. Clark studied the problem of how RNA polymerase transcribes through a nucleosome.
+He completed a PhD with Professor Jean Thomas in Cambridge.
+His studies addressed the mechanism of chromatin folding by linker histones.
+As a postdoctoral fellow in Dr. Gary Felsenfeld's lab at the NIH, Dr. Clark studied the problem of how RNA polymerase transcribes through a nucleosome.
 The nucleosome is a highly compact structure and a potent barrier to transcription.
 The lab was very interested in the proposal that a transcribing polymerase is preceded by positive supercoils with negative supercoils in its wake.
 Since the nucleosome contains negatively supercoiled DNA, it seemed possible that positive supercoils would destabilize nucleosomes ahead of the transcribing polymerase.
-Although the lab found that nucleosomal structure is surprisingly resistant to positive superhelical stress, it also observed that nucleosomes are relatively unstable on positively supercoiled DNA and therefore possess a latent tendency for transfer to negatively supercoiled DNA.
-The lab proposed that RNA polymerase might exploit this tendency during transcription: the nucleosome might be transferred from the positively supercoiled DNA in front of the polymerase to the negatively supercoiled DNA behind it.
-This idea was tested using a model system in which the fate of a single nucleosome placed at a defined position on a plasmid was determined after transcription, and found that the nucleosome moved behind the transcribing polymerase.
-These observations were followed up in subsequent work with Dr. Vasily Studitsky, in which evidence was obtained for a "spooling" model for transcription through the nucleosome.
-Independently, Dr. Clark published a paper with a postdoctoral colleague in Dr. Felsenfeld's lab, Dr. Takeshi Kimura, describing a theoretical analysis of chromatin folding using Manning's polyelectrolyte theory.
+It was found that nucleosomes are relatively unstable on positively supercoiled DNA and therefore possess a latent tendency for transfer to negatively supercoiled DNA.
+It was proposed that RNA polymerase might exploit this tendency during transcription: the nucleosome might be transferred from the positively supercoiled DNA in front of the polymerase to the negatively supercoiled DNA behind it.
+This idea was tested using a model system in which the fate of a single nucleosome placed at a defined position on a plasmid was determined after transcription.
+The nucleosome moved behind the transcribing polymerase.
+These observations were followed up in collaboration with Dr. Vasily Studitsky, resulting in a "spooling" model for transcription through the nucleosome.
+Independently, Dr. Clark published a paper with a postdoctoral colleague in Dr. Felsenfeld's lab, Dr. Takeshi Kimura, describing a theoretical analysis of chromatin folding using polyelectrolyte theory.

 Selected Publications